davidgf/design-patterns-in-ruby/meta_programming.md

 end
 ```

-In this example, the `extend` method does the same as including a module.
+In this example, the `extend` method does the same thing as including a module.

-Now, let's imagine that we want to group together animals and trees that share a section of the jungle, and also keep track of their biological classifications.
-Although they look like two different programming problems, they are quite similar: both of them aim to group a set of objects.
-Ideally, we could stablish different kind of relationships between objects on the fly like this:
+Now, let's imagine that we want to group together animals and trees that share a section of the jungle and keep track of their biological classifications.
+Although they look like two different programming problems, they are quite similar— both of them aim to group a set of objects.
+Ideally, we could stablish different kinds of relationships between objects on the fly like this:

 ```ruby
 class Tiger < CompositeBase